Sophia Angelica

 Outside of her entertainment career pursuits and responsibilities, Sophia is in-demand with the United Nations as a youth speaker mainstay, appearing as a speaker and a performer at many cause-related events.
 In March of 2018, Sophia, as lead speaker and performer, went on a University Human Rights Tour in Taiwan.
 She also participated in the 6th Asia-Pacific Human Rights Summit where she was a delegate for the United States, sang original songs, and inspired youth all throughout Taiwan.
 Sophia was also invited to perform at the “Youth for Human Rights Cherry Blossom Concert” in Washington D.C. in front of the Lincoln Memorial.

-In 2019, she received the HOLA (Hispanic Organization of Latin Actors) Elizabeth Pena “Breakthrough Artist Award,” and the prestigious “Presidential Volunteer Service Award (PVSA)” in Washington, D.C. for her work with human rights.
+In 2019, she received the HOLA (Hispanic Organization of Latin Actors) Elizabeth Pena “Breakthrough Artist Award,” and the prestigious “The President’s Volunteer Service Award (PVSA)” in Washington, D.C. for her work with human rights.
 She’s also received letters of achievement and recognition from Governor Cuomo, Governor Murphy of NJ, the State Legislature of New Jersey, and many other political leaders.

-Sophia is a family-oriented person who comes from a long line of actors, comedians, opera singers, and classical musicians that date back generations.
+Sophia is a family-oriented person who comes from along line of actors, comedians, opera singers, and classical musicians that date back generations.
 At the age of 7, she became enamored with the theatrics and music of Phantom of The Opera.
 From there, she began writing her own songs, and sharpening her craft through voice lessons, and, eventually, classical training.
 Sophia has the rare distinction of being the first creative in her family to write songs.
 Her father is a classical guitarist, and her mother runs a Latino children’s acting school and actor management firm.
 Sophia embraced her Argentinian ancestry by learning Spanish and discovered her passion and talents for the arts through her mother’s work.
 Today, she carries on her mom’s tradition teaching kids acting and giving private voice lessons.

 Pop music appeals to Sophia because it’s a powerful tool for activism work—it is the people’s music.
 In fact, her love of pop music is tied in with her emergence as an activist.
 At 13, she spontaneously performed her signature song, Whitney Houston’s “I Will Always Love You,” at a family dinner.
 A woman attending the festivities was the head of a mental health NGO, and invited Sophia to perform at an event at the UN.
 Sophia did, and her experiences at the UN opened doors of empowerment and possibility for her.
 She felt purpose, and, from there, her associations in activism snowballed.